United States national cricket team: North American Cup

+Other tournaments

 Stadiums

 The only U.S. cricket stadiums to meet international standards and have ODI status are the Central Broward Regional Park in Lauderhill, Florida, and Moosa Stadium in Pearland, Texas.
-Other established U.S. facilities include Church Street Park in Morrisville, North Carolina; the Prairie View Cricket Complex in Houston, Texas; and the Leo Magnus Cricket Complex in Los Angeles, California.
-The AirHogs Stadium, in which a lease was acquired for, is also currently under construction to build a world-class cricket stadium.
+Other established U.S. facilities include Church Street Park in Morrisville, North Carolina; the Prairie View Cricket Complex in Houston, Texas; the Leo Magnus Cricket Complex in Los Angeles, California; and the Grand Prairie Stadium in Grand Prairie, Texas.